-- Staff as designated by the Chief Operating Officer are responsible for administering background checks, collecting and keeping forms and dealing with identified problems. - Education Director or designee is responsible for providing updated training materials and current forms and waivers specific to each type of program. - 3.
+- Staff as designated by the Director for Programs and Operations are responsible for administering background checks, collecting and keeping forms and dealing with identified problems. - Director for Programs and Operations or designee is responsible for providing updated training materials and current forms and waivers specific to each type of program. - 3.
 Division, branch or staff sponsor of activities are responsible for administering this policy and identifying and reporting problems.